blackbird71SR/Hello-World/README.md

 -[x] **APL**
 Named after the book A Programming Language (Iverson, Kenneth E., 1962), APL is an array programming language.
 It can work simultaneously on multiple arrays of data.
 It is interpretive, interactive and a functional programming language.

+-[x] **Apple Script**
+AppleScript is a scripting language created by Apple Inc. that facilitates automated control over scriptable Mac applications.
+First introduced in System 7, it is currently included in all versions of macOS as part of a package of system automation tools.

 -[x] **Arduino**
 Arduino language is merely a set of C/C++ functions that can be called from your code.
 Your sketch undergoes minor changes (e.g. automatic generation of function prototypes) and then is passed directly to a C/C++ compiler (avr-g++).